egraff/uit-thesis/manual/listings.md

 ```
 {% endraw %}

-This will make the listing look like:
+This will make the listings look like:

 ![Example of listing using short caption](images/listings/caption-listing.png?raw=true)